AdityaaRavi/AdityaaRavi/README.md

 ### Research
 - **DECAL Lab** @ UC Davis: Undergraduate Research Assistant focused on **machine learning** for **code completion** and **static analysis**.
-- **ML Education Research** with Prof. Rafatriad: Explored effective teaching strategies for machine learning concepts.
+- **ML Education Research** with Prof. Rafatriad: Explored effective teaching strategies for machine learning concepts, with a special focus on gamification.

 ### Student Organizations
 - 🧠 **President, [Google Developer Group on Campus @ UC Davis](https://gdg.community.dev/gdg-on-campus-university-of-california-davis-davis-united-states/)** — Led an interdisciplinary team of 30+ students to ignite a passion for Computer Science through workshops, projects, and mentorship programs.
 Formerly known as the **Google Developer Student Club at UC Davis.**